Yes! A senior dog will open your heart, fit right into your life, and be a loyal, loving companion…..

 Check out websites of rescue groups, arrange a virtual or in-person visit (depending on local COVID-19 guidelines), and chat with the group’s counselors.
+This map of the United States pinpoints senior rescues throughout the country and includes a brief description of each.
 There is also a Petfinder App that allows you to search by geographical area and to specify “senior dog.”
 Dogs are considered “senior” usually at 7 years old, although they might be as young as 6, like “Wrigley” in the photo at the left.

+The fact that you’ve adopted a senior dog is a sure sign that you’re already a nurturing person….which means you’re ready to provide the love and care the dog needs to flourish.
+That always begins with appropriate attention from a veterinarian.
 Rescue groups and shelters will do all they can to assess a dog’s health and to arrange for any medical procedures that are required to prepare the dog for adoption.
-It’s true that, as a dog ages, health issues will undoubtedly arise.
-But health care costs are a factor at all stages of a dog’s life — and can be very costly for puppies, as well.
-To help keep your senior dog as healthy as possible, check out these tips.
+To help keep your senior dog as healthy as possible from that point on, check out these tips.
 If you are concerned about covering the costs of veterinary care, you may qualify for financial assistance from an organization that offers it.
 Check out the list of these financial aid organizations.